 None of which explains, however, why this vision of Mars would be upside down, with the Zuidpool (South Pole) at the top and the Noordpool (North Pole) at the bottom of the map.
 Maybe Dutch engineering isn’t what it used to be.

 The map shows several continents protruding from the Martian waves.
 In the southern (top) hemisphere, these are:

-From the few names I recognise, the continents seem to be named after astronomers (Keppler, Huyghens, Cassini, Herschel).
-I’m unsure whether the same applies for the bodies of water, these ones on the western (or is that eastern, since it’s upside down; in any case, the left) hemisphere:
+The continents seem to be named after astronomers (a few immediately recognisable as such are Keppler, Huyghens, Cassini and Herschel).
+It’s unclear whether the same applies for the bodies of water, these ones on the western (or is that eastern, since it’s upside down; in any case, the left) hemisphere:

 On the other hemisphere, there are:

 A number of other capes, bays, channels and other geographical features are also named.

 What if this map of Mars had not been consigned to the dustbin of astrogeology?
 Imagine the reality of this vast aquatic planet confirmed by ever more powerful telescopes, and eventually satellites and probes.
 With its land and water fighting for prominence, a vast, virgin version of the Netherlands.
 Perhaps it would have motivated the Dutch to stake their claim on the Red Planet, and put those centuries of water management to good use on another world.